Bloodsucking Bugs

 Sometimes it works for us but has a side effect: it creates a problem for someone else.
 And we may not be aware of the unintended consequence unless someone shouts “Oi!”
 It may be too late by then of course.

-The more parts in a system, and the more interconnected they are, the more likely it is that a well-intended suck-it-and-see change will create an unintended negative impact.
+The more parts in a system, and the more interconnected they are, the more likely it is that a well-intended suck-it-and-see change will fail completely or create an unintended negative impact.

-And in that situation our temptation is to … do nothing … and put up with the problems.
+And after we have experienced that disappointment a few times our learned behaviour is to … do nothing … and to put up with the problems.
 It seems the safest option.

-What they do is to deliberately experience our design in a controlled experiment, and what they generate for us is constructive feedback.
+What they do is to deliberately experience our design in a controlled experiment, and what they generate for us is constructive, objective and subjective feedback.
 What did work, and what did not.

-A crash test dummy is tough and sensitive at the same time.
+A crash test dummy is both tough and sensitive at the same time.
 They do not break easily and yet they feel the pain and gain too.
-They are resilient.
+They are robust and resilient.

 And with their feedback we can re-visit our design and improve it further, or we can use it to offer evidence-based assurance that our design is fit-for-purpose.